tjschaeffer/IST210/README.md

-# IST210-Final-Project-Main
+# IST210-Assignments

-Did a DBMS for a mock scenario of maintaining supplies for ChickFilas in the Centre County area.
+List of assignments completed in IST 210: Organization of Data, including final project for the class.
+Used draw.io and Google SQL Lite Server to handle most of the assignments.